-What Types of Vitamins Should You Take?
+What Type of Vitamins Should You Take?

-Vitamins are broken down into two groups: water-soluble (B-complex vitamins and C vitamins), and fat-soluble vitamins (A, D, E, and K).i The difference between these two groups is that fat-soluble vitamins dissolve in fat before being absorbed in the bloodstreamii, while water-soluble vitamins dissolve in water and are not stored in the body—they are usually eliminated in the urine.iii Since water-soluble vitamins aren't stored in the body, you may need them more often.
+Vitamins are broken down into two groups: water-soluble (B-complex vitamins and C vitamins), and fat-soluble vitamins (A, D, E, and K).i The difference between these two groups is that fat-soluble vitamins dissolve in fat before being absorbed into the bloodstreamii, while water-soluble vitamins dissolve in water and are not stored in the body—they are usually eliminated in the urine.iii Since water-soluble vitamins aren't stored in the body, you may need them more often.

 How Do You Take Vitamins?